ustas-eth/ustas-eth.github.io/content/posts/daily-glider/contract/index.md

 ```

 > Don't forget to add `.exec()` after these methods because they return `Contracts` too.
-It's the same as with the declarative query in the beggining of glides, you can change the limit and the offset or add more filtration and descend to functions/instructions.
+It's the same as with the declarative query in the beginning of glides, you can change the limit and the offset or add more filtration and descend to functions/instructions.